Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: Problem Formulation

-To measure the efficiency of the deepJSCC model, we evaluate computational resource usage in terms of floating point operations (FLOPs) and memory usage in bytes.
+To measure the efficiency of the deepJSCC model, we evaluate computational resource usage in terms of floating-point operations (FLOPs) and memory usage in bytes.
 FLOPs refer to the number of arithmetic operations involving floating-point numbers, such as additions and multiplications.
+We also measure latency (ms/image), peak memory (MB), and model storage size (MB).
+Here, latency is the end-to-end execution time from encoder to decoder, and peak memory is the maximum GPU memory allocation (MB) observed during a single forward pass of the model.